-Migrating a Jekyll-based site from GitHub Pages · Cloudflare Pages docs
+Migrating a Jekyll-based site from GitHub Pages

 - (Optional) Migrating your custom domain.

-Including build times, this tutorial should take you less than 15 minutes to complete.## Before you begin
+Including build times, this tutorial should take you less than 15 minutes to complete.

 This tutorial assumes: